array-eu/embedded_compliance_presentation/PITCHME.md

 - license clearing of deltas with respect to previous versions of the same project
 - manually spot and mark static dependencies
 - Any legal issues?
-- Automatic sync of FOSSology results with Deptree
 - present results in a simple and meaningful way

 ---